 Rhus toxicodendron: Useful for rheumatoid arthritis, with pain and stiffness that is worse in the morning and worse on first motion, but better from continued movement.
 Hot baths or showers, and warm applications improve the stiffness and relieve the pain.
 The condition is worse in cold, wet weather.
 The person may feel extremely restless, unable to find a comfortable position, and need to keep moving constantly.
 Continued motion also helps to relieve anxiety.

 Ruta graveolens: Arthritis with a feeling of great stiffness and lameness, worse from cold and damp and worse from exertion, may be helped by Ruta graveolens.
 Tendons and capsules of the joints can be deeply affected or damaged.
-The arthritis may have developed after overuse, from repeated wear and tear.
+Arthritis may have developed after overuse, from repeated wear and tear.

 Call (+91) 80 80 850 950 to book an appointment with our homeopathic experts and start your treatment for Rheumatoid Arthritis.